scatternoodle/wflang/README.md

 # wflang
-A Language Server Implementation and VSCode Extension for WFlang
+A Language Server and VSCode Extension for the WFlang DSL